line/armeria/site/src/sphinx/server-servlet.rst

         return handler;
     }

-For more information, please refer to the API documentation of JettyService_ and JettyServiceBuilder_.
+For more information, please refer to the API documentation of :api:`JettyService` and :api:`JettyServiceBuilder`.